New Jersey Jackals: 2016

-(Ottawa wins series 3–1)

 First baseman Art Charles, however, set league records in slugging percentage, extra base hits and total bases en route to being named the 2016 Baseball America Independent Leagues Player of the Year.

 Jackals manager Joe Calfapietra recorded his 800th managerial win on June 6, a 19–3 victory over the Sussex County Miners at Skylands Stadium.

-Jackals played the Cuban National Team in a 3-series at Yogi Berra Stadium, on June 27–29.
+Jackals played the Cuban national team in a three-game series at Yogi Berra Stadium, on June 27–29.